Make no mistake about it – executive resume writing trends change constantly.

 Board member with strategic outlook on fast-paced CPG sectors

-Executive Resume Trend: Write a Quick-Read Synopsis of Your Career Wins.
+Executive Resume Trend #2: Writing a Short Synopsis of Your Career Wins.

 Like this award-winning resume for a CEO and Board Advisor, you can incorporate a short listing of achievements that demonstrate career highs.
 Here, a selection of quantifiable accomplishments are listed under the heading: Career Highs: Results Surpassing Market Expectations.